vijaymathew/slogan/README.md

     $ ./configure
     $ make
+    $ make test
     $ sudo make install
     $ slogan

 The last step will land you in the Slogan REPL.
 If you don't want to do a system-wide installation of Slogan, execute `./src/slogan` from this directory to launch the REPL.
+(As the folder where you extract and build Slogan will be treated as `SLOGAN_ROOT` by the packaging system, this folder should not be deleted after installation.
+So choose its location wisely!)

 Visit http://schemer.in/slogan/ for tutorials and detailed documentation on the language.